 In the same way that no two births are ever the same, neither are any one Mama's experiences.
-This is why I am so excited to introduce a new series, #MomLife, which explores any and every topic relating to pregnancy, birth and early motherhood, from a Featured Mama's perspective.
+The #OTMMomLife series explores any and every topic relating to pregnancy, birth and early motherhood, from a Featured Mama's perspective.

 This week our Featured Mama is Vinnie Yuen, a communications professional and mom to an active toddler boy.
 Born and raised in Hong Kong until the age of eight, she now lives in Richmond, BC.